-Our business model for our ClearPoint services is to provide surgical workflow and guidance to aid in the progression of our pharmaceutical customers' drug delivery process.
+Our business model for our ClearPoint services includes providing preclinical studies, clinical trial support, regulatory consultation, surgical workflow guidance, and over-arching translation services to aid in the progression of our pharmaceutical customers' drug delivery process.
 The ClearPoint services allow us to generate early technology integration of our products into our customers' delivery workflow.